SidM24/PacManGame/README.md

 ## License

-This project is licensed under the [License Name].
-See the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.